Albert Lantonnois van Rode: Congo

 In November 1905 Lantonnois was stationed as Vice-Governor General of the Congo at Boma, the main port and capital of the colony.

 In July 1906 he sent a troop of 20 soldier to Kingoye on the border with the French Congo to establish Belgian authority.

 The Baptist Missionary Society (BMS) mission at Yakusu, just below the Stanley Falls, was at first on good terms with the authorities.

 However, as their influence grew there were rumours that the British planned to take over the region.

 In January 1907 the Lantonnois ordered the district commissioner of the Orientale Province to take vigorous measures to counter the influence of the Protestants.

 In June 1908 Lantonnois received a request from Colonel Jan Oomen for permission to be allowed to build a mission at Basankusu.
 Lantonnois forwarded Oomen's request to the Colonial Ministry in Brussels, where there was a long delay before permission was obtained.

 In November 1909 Lantonnois had to deal with a crisis when a British force from Uganda moved into the Mfumbiro region to the north of Lake Kivu.
 He moved troops into the region and asked permission to attack, which was refused by the Belgian authorities, who correctly considered that arbitration would be a more profitable approach.

 Later career

 Lantonnois was Inspector-General of the Infantry from 1913 to 1914.

-He was Commander of the 6th Army Division from 1914 until January 1915.
+He was Commander of the 6th Army Division from 1914 until January 1915, and fought against the German invasion of Belgium.
+He was appointed Lieutenant-General of the Infantry and retired from the army in 1915.

-He was appointed Lieutenant-General of the Infantry.
+Marriage and children

-Lantonnois van Rode married Marie Thérèse Joséphine Goethals, and they had three children.
+Lantonnois van Rode married on 14 october 1873 Marie Thérèse Joséphine Goethals, and they had three children.

 He died at Ixelles on 2 April 1934.